Valley Hall Effect and Non-Local Resistance in Locally Gapped Graphene

-The interpretation of experimental $R_{NL}$ in terms of a bulk-driven VHE has been questioned by quantum transport simulations \cite{kirczenow2015valleyNL, Cresti2016, MarmolejoTejada2018}.
-These studies found that bulk-driven $R_{NL}$ signals in uniformly-gapped systems are suppressed beyond evanescent contributions, rendering them negligible at experimental scales.
-Experimental mapping of current flow further suggests that edge currents may play a role \cite{zhu2017edge}, but recent theoretical studies question the topological origin of such currents \cite{MarmolejoTejada2018, Brown2018, Song2019}.
-Finally, the lattice mismatch between graphene and hBN, which leads to a Moir\'{e} pattern for commensurate structures \cite{gorbachev2014detecting, woods2014commensurate}, also suggests that electrons may not experience a uniform mass term \cite{jung2015origin}, making the interpretation of current experiments in terms of VHE a true conundrum.
+However, the interpretation of experimental $R_\mathrm{NL}$ in terms of a bulk-driven VHE has been severely questioned by quantum transport simulations \cite{kirczenow2015valleyNL, Cresti2016, MarmolejoTejada2018}.
+Bulk-driven $R_\mathrm{NL}$ signals in fully gapped systems are found to be strongly suppressed beyond evanescent contributions, rendering them fully negligible at experimental scales.
+One puzzling issue is that intrinsic valley Hall currents are associated with Fermi sea contributions from Berry curvature hotspots \emph{below} the Fermi energy, whereas within the relevant linear response regime, only Fermi surface contributions should play a role in device measurements \cite{kirczenow2015valleyNL, MarmolejoTejada2018}.
+Experimental mapping of current flow further suggested that edge currents may play a role \cite{zhu2017edge}, but recent theoretical \cite{MarmolejoTejada2018, Brown2018, Song2019} and experimental \cite{aharonsteinberg2020longrange} studies cast doubt upon the topological origin of such currents.
+Finally, the lattice mismatch between graphene and hBN, which leads to a Moir\'{e} pattern for commensurate structures \cite{gorbachev2014detecting, woods2014commensurate}, also clearly indicates that electrons may not experience a uniform mass term \cite{jung2015origin}, making the interpretation of experimental $R_\mathrm{NL}$ signals in terms of VHE a true and unsolved conundrum.